-A safari spent in the African savanna will enchant you with unforgettable experiences and wonderful sights!
-Provided below are just a few rules/advice that you might want to consider to improve your game viewing chances…
+A safari spent in the African savanna will enchant you with unforgettable experiences and wonderful sights.
+Provided below are just a few rules and advice you may want to consider to improve your game viewing chances.

 1. Wake Up Very Early

 Rule number ONE!
-I know this might sound strange especially while on holiday, but out in the bush this is one recommendation that you should definitely stick to.
-Early mornings and late afternoons are just THE best times of the day to encounter wild animals!
+I know this might sound strange (especially while on holiday), but out in the bush this is probably the only recommendation you should stick to.
+Early mornings and late afternoons are just THE best times of the day to encounter wild animals.
 At noon, the sun is at its highest peak and animals tend to hide under the thickets.

-A typical safari game drive begins at around 5:30 AM (6 ish at the latest for lazy bees lol), and lasts around 3-4 hours.
+A typical safari game drive begins at around 5:30 AM (6 ish at the latest for lazy bees), and lasts around 3-4 hours.
 Make sure you wear warm clothes as mornings can be very chilly.
-Especially if you’re in an open vehicle!
+Especially if you’re in an open vehicle.

 Afternoon game drives usually start at 5:00/6 PM and will last until 7-9:30 PM depending on the safari highlights of the day.
-Some lodges offer night drives which is a huge bonus!
-Highly recommended if possible!
+Some lodges even offer night drives, which is a huge bonus.
+Highly recommended.

-You will have plenty of time to rest in the afternoon not to worry 🙂 …siestas are more than welcome and even encouraged in the heat of the day ;-).
+NB: You will have plenty of time to rest in the afternoon.
+Siestas are more than welcome in the heat of the day. 😉

 2. Be Quiet

-While animals have somewhat become habituated to car engines, they will run away if you are too loud!
-So please do stay calm and discreet…even though your game viewing experience might be a little discouraging up until that point!
+While animals have somewhat become habituated to car engines, they will run away if you are too loud.
+So it’s in your best interest to stay calm and discreet at all times.

 3. Be Patient

-Unlike zoos, national parks and African game reserves are wild areas where animals roam free and unattended!
-In other words, do not expect to see lions, rhinos and elephants every square kilometer!
-More often than none, you may drive hours and hours without seeing anything (or at least not much; just the plentiful impala or occasional warthog).
-Do not panic 🙂 !
-Persistence is key, and it is usually when you least expect it that you bump into the most exciting and rewarding sightings!
+Unlike zoos, national parks and African game reserves are wild areas where animals roam free and unattended.
+In other words, do not expect to see lions, rhinos and elephants every square kilometer.
+More often than none, you may drive hours and hours without seeing anything (or at least not “much”; just the usual impala or occasional warthog).
+Do not panic!
+Persistence is key, and it is usually when you least expect it that you bump into the most exciting and rewarding sightings.

 4. Scan the Horizon

-Open up your eyes!
-And if your eyes aren’t good enough, a good pair of binoculars are always handy!
-Stop often and scan the horizon, even though you can’t see a single thing at first sight.
-I have spotted lions that way more than once!
+Open your eyes.
+And if your eyes aren’t good enough, a pair of binoculars are always handy.
+Stop often and scan the horizon, even though you might not see anything at first sight.
+I have spotted lions this way on numerous occasions.

-Sometimes your imagination might play you a few tricks (“It’s a LION”…oops nope, only a darn rock :)), but it will also reward you with interesting findings!
-Even the smallest creatures such as chameleons, dung beetles, snakes or even tree iguanas can be so much fun; and such a delight to watch!!!
+Sometimes your imagination might play you a few tricks (“It’s a LION”… oops nope, only a darn rock 🙂 ), but it will also reward you with interesting findings.
+Even the smallest creatures such as chameleons, dung beetles, snakes or even tree iguanas can be so much fun to watch.

 5. Talk to Your Guide

-If you have decided to go for guided safaris (instead of safaris in your own vehicle), then be sure to spend some time chatting with your guide beforehand.
-The idea is to ask questions about the area, and to be curious about what can be expected from the game drive.
-According to the guide’s response, tell him what you’d like to see!
+If you have decided to go for guided safaris (instead of safaris in your own vehicle), spend some time chatting with your guide prior to departure.
+The idea is to ask questions about the area, and to be curious about what to expect from the game drive.
+Depending on the guide’s response, tell him what you’re keen to see.
 What are your interests?
-Animal lover, cat lover, birder???
+Animal lover, cat lover, birder?

-Be very specific!
-The more specific you are, the better the chances you’ll be satisfied with what you encounter!
+Be very specific.
+The more specific you are, the higher the chances you’ll be satisfied with the overall experience.

-In this way your guide will take you to areas where you are more likely to see the wild animals specified!
+In this way your guide will take you to areas where you are more likely to see your favourite wild animals.

-Let’s say you’re a huge cheetah fan for instance.
-If your safari expert is good enough (which I’m sure he will be), then he’ll concentrate his efforts in areas that are suitable for cheetahs, such as plains and open grasslands.
-I am not saying that you can ONLY find the cats in those types of habitat, but of course there is a higher probability of finding them there! 😉
+Let’s say you’re a huge cheetah fan, for instance.
+If your safari guide is qualified enough, he’ll concentrate his efforts in areas that are suitable for cheetahs, such as plains and open grasslands.
+I am not implying that you can ONLY find cats in those types of habitat, but of course there is a higher probability to spot them there.